alexlima2023/BATTLESHIPS_JS/readme.md

 - <input type="checkbox" checked> Create Enemy Win Rule
 - <input type="checkbox" checked> Function to read the positions of the player's ships and check if all ships are affixed.
 - <input type="checkbox" checked> Add sounds to the game.
+- <input type="checkbox" checked> Correcting shots in the water and on ships with Position Relative and Absolute.

 ## Print 📸